R$^2$-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction: Discussion and conclusion

 \section{Discussion and conclusion}

 \paragraph{Discussion} R$^2$-Gaussian inherits some limitations from 3DGS, such as varying training time across modalities, needle-like artifacts under extremely sparse-view conditions, and suboptimal extrapolation for other tomography tasks.
-Besides, we do not consider calibration errors regarding the scanned geometry and radiometric properties.
+Besides, we have not considered calibration errors regarding the scanned geometry and anisotropic physical effects such as Compton scattering.
 More details are discussed in~\cref{sec: details of limitation}.
-Despite these limitations, our method's superior performance and fast speed make it valuable for real-world applications such as medical diagnosis and industrial inspection.
+Despite these limitations, our method's superior performance and fast speed make it valuable for real-world applications for medical diagnosis and industrial inspection.

 \paragraph{Conclusion} This paper presents R$^2$-Gaussian, a novel 3DGS-based framework for sparse-view tomographic reconstruction.
 We identify and rectify a previously overlooked integration bias of standard 3DGS, which hinders accurate density retrieval.
 Furthermore, we enhance 3DGS for tomography by introducing new kernels, devising X-ray rasterization functions, and developing a differentiable voxelizer.
 Our R$^2$-Gaussian surpasses state-of-the-art methods in both reconstruction quality and training speed, demonstrating its potential for real-world applications.
 Crucially, we speculate that the newly found integration bias may be pervasive across all 3DGS-related research.
 Consequently, our rectification technique could benefit more tasks beyond computed tomography.